ssmythe/learn_spanish/README.md

 - **Grammar Analysis**: Note important grammar points and how they work in the sentence.

 **Prompt**:
 > Can you provide a simplified grammar breakdown of this sentence focusing on three key grammar points?
-I’d like to understand the most important aspects of the sentence structure as a beginner.
+I'd like to understand the most important aspects of the sentence structure as a beginner.

 ## Step 4: Active Engagement (Fourth Pass)